-All workplaces and organizations are invited to join.
-You can also invite your family and friends to join your team if they do not have a team of their own.
+All workplaces and organizations were invited to join.
+Family and friends could also join a team if they did not have a team of their own.
 Individuals who are not associated with a workplace can also form a non-work related team (we recommend teams having at least 5 participants with a maximum around 20).
-If your team has over 20 participants, we suggest breaking them up into multiple teams.
-All affiliated teams will be combined for totals at the end of the challenge for final rankings.

 What does the winning team receive?

-The winning workplaces will receive our traveling Walktober trophy (currently held by United Shasta and Shasta Mosquito Vector Control District) along with a Bike Blender Smoothie Party provided by Healthy Shasta.
+The winning workplaces received our traveling Walktober trophy (currently held by United Shasta and Shasta Mosquito Vector Control District) along with a Bike Blender Smoothie Party provided by Healthy Shasta.

 *Winning organization is based on total steps divided by total participants.
 If your workplace/organization has multiple teams, they will combined for final results.

-Yes, you can count on prizes again this year!
-All individuals who participate will be entered into a free drawing where winners will be randomly selected.
+All individuals who participated were entered into a free drawing where winners will be randomly selected.